exercism/v3/languages/swift/exercises/concept/numbers/.docs/instructions.md

 ## 2. Calculate the monthly rate, given an hourly rate and a discount

-Implement a function `monthlyRateFrom(hourlyRate:withDiscount:)` to calculate the monthly rate, and apply a discount:
+Implement the function `monthlyRateFrom(hourlyRate:withDiscount:)` to calculate the monthly rate, and apply a discount:

 ```swift
 monthlyRateFrom(hourlyRate: 77, withDiscount: 10.5)